+Colic is the most common medical problem affecting horses – in fact, something along the lines of 50% of the medical problems of the horse are described as “colic” (the “whys” of that would probably make a good article, in fact).
 Colic has been recognized in horses for a long, lone time, but it’s only fairly recently that have veterinarians have been able to accurately diagnosis, and effectively treat, colic cases.
-For example, Chinese observers of a few centuries back recognized the signs of colic, and saw that affected horses couldn’t defecate, and even wrote about the problem in an early 17th century text.
-However, since the Chinese didn’t understand the horse’s anatomy, they didn’t really know what was going on.
+For example, Chinese observers of a few centuries back recognized the signs of colic, and saw that affected horses couldn’t defecate.
+They even wrote about the problem in an early 17th century text.
+However, since the Chinese didn’t understand the horse’s anatomy, they didn’t really know what was going on inside the horse.
 So, they concluded to effectively treat colic, a person should insert his arm into the horse’s rectum and attempt to remove feces from one of several “points” at which a blockage might occur.

 CURIOUS NOTE: These observations seem like a perfectly reasonable suggestion to me, given the state of knowledge at the time.
-I mean, if you feel around inside a horse’s abdomen, you do encounter different things in different places.
+I mean, if you feel around inside a horse’s abdomen, you do encounter different things in different areas of the abdomen.
 However, the idea that you could remove feces from “points” inside the horse’s abdomen to help cure colic gave rise to the modern myth that these points were “acupuncture points” to be used in the treatment of colic.
 Actually reading the text that came with the pictures in the book might have helped dispel that myth.
-Heck, even looking at the picture that came after the original “point” illustration would have helped, at least you’d think.
+Heck, even looking at the picture that came after the original “point” illustration would have helped, at least you’d think (see the illustration to the left).